klojang4j/klojang-check/README.md

 }
 ```

 _Now_ you will have to write eight (2 to the power of 3) boring unit tests to
 maintain your code coverage.
+Thus, using _Klojang Check_ saves you time and makes your
+code easier to maintain.

 Of course, this shifts the burden of responsibility to <i>Klojang Check</i>.
-For this reason <i>Klojang Check</i> itself maintains very high levels of code coverage.
+For this reason _Klojang Check_ itself maintains very high levels of code coverage.
 The latest test coverage results can be found
 **[here](https://klojang4j.github.io/klojang-check/21/coverage)**.

 ### Performance

 _Klojang Check_ is lightweight: it provides a template for embedding checks without adding
 significant overhead.
 Of course, if you need to check whether a value is in a `Map`,
 a lookup is unavoidable.
 There are no two ways around it. _Klojang Check_ simply provides
 a cleaner way to express this:

 ```java